belovedpearl/AfricanRecipes-PP4/README.md

 # Accessibility

-I have designed the site to be easily accessible with links thats connect different pages together in order to enhance effective use og the site and to allow for easy access to information required by its users.
+I have designed the site to be easily accessible with links that connects different pages together in order to enhance effective use of the site and to allow for easy access to information required by its users.

 Landing Page